nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below image should appear in a few seconds.
 Note how the app contains some sample data.<br>![Ui](images/Ui.png)

+<div style="page-break-after: always;"></div>

-1. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.